Keolis

 • Integrated quality management (reporting)

-A successful step towards a green future
+A successful step into a green future

 The project to convert the Vélizy bus depot to an electric bus fleet shows how modern technology and efficient management can work together to make public transport more sustainable.
-The implementation of PSIebus has enabled Keolis to optimize the operation of its electric buses and maximize the availability of the vehicles.
+The implementation of PSIsmartcharging has enabled Keolis to optimize the operation of its electric buses and maximize the availability of the vehicles.
 Despite pandemic-related challenges, the project was successfully completed.
 The combination of innovative software and a high-performance charging infrastructure has shown that the future of public transport can be made environmentally friendly and efficient.

 Talk to one of our experts